Mr. Francis Lui Named Outstanding CEO Of The Industry GEG Wins Best Integrated Resort And Multiple Accolades For Second Consecutive Year At The 202...

 On behalf of GEG, Mr. Andy Lee (left), Deputy Director of Operations of StarWorld Hotel, attended the 2024 IAG Academy IR Awards and accepted the related awards.

 Over the years, GEG has received a number of esteemed recognitions for its efforts to actively promote the sustainable development of Macau's integrated tourism and leisure industry.
-This year, GEG received the "Sustainability Award" from the International Gaming Awards, which is known as the "Oscars" of the gaming industry for the second consecutive year.
-In addition, GEG topped the list in four major categories in the Travel Leisure Luxury Awards Asia Pacific 2024, where Galaxy Macau was named the "Best Integrated Resort in Asia Pacific".
-Moving forward, GEG will continue to uphold its service philosophy of "World Class, Asian Heart", provide customers with its extraordinary world-class integrated resort experience, and foster Macau's adequate economic diversification development through multi-pronged approaches.
+This year, GEG received the 'Sustainability Award' from the International Gaming Awards, which is known as the 'Oscars' of the gaming industry for the second consecutive year.
+In addition, GEG topped the list in four major categories in the Travel Leisure Luxury Awards Asia Pacific 2024, where Galaxy Macau was named the 'Best Integrated Resort in Asia Pacific'.
+Moving forward, GEG will continue to uphold its service philosophy of 'World Class, Asian Heart', provide customers with its extraordinary world-class integrated resort experience, and foster Macau's adequate economic diversification development through multi-pronged approaches: #GalaxyEntertainmentGroup #2024IAGAcademy #IRAwards

 The issuer is solely responsible for the content of this announcement.